-10. A very proactive company in our area plans to close a year from now.
+Operational Guidance: OG 09-2021 Attachment 10.
+A very proactive company in our area plans to close a year from now.
 The company's attorney has filed official notification to all workers in compliance to the Worker Adjustment and Retraining Notification (WARN) Act.
-Do we still have to wait until 180 days prior to their separation date before we can enroll anyone in Dislocated Worker Training Services?
+Do we still have to wait until 180 days prior to his or her separation date before we can enroll anyone in Dislocated Worker Training Services?

 No, the 180-day limit is only for those companies that make a verbal, general announcement as it pertains to a mass layoff or closure.
 WARN requires a minimum written, 60-day notification.
-Since the attorney has filed written notices to each worker providing a year notice, these customers may begin to receive WIOA services up to and including training.
+Since the attorney has filed written notices to each worker providing a year's notice, these customers may begin to receive WIOA services up to and including training.
 This includes both part-time and full-time workers as well as leased workers through a staffing agency, which can be served under Section 3(B)(i).

-11. Are Independent Contractors considered self-employed regardless of whether the Contractor paid into his/her UI account?
+11. Are Independent Contractors considered self-employed regardless of whether the Contractor paid into his or her UI account?